“How’d you end up in community management?”

 - Do you possess 75% or or more of the skill set listed?

 - Is this a lateral move or a challenging new role for your level of experience?

-One more tip: sign up for the CMX newsletter!
-We post industry insights, new job postings, and more each week, delivered right to your inbox.
+One more tip: Sign up for the CMX newsletter!
+You’ll get industry insights, new job postings, and more each week, delivered right to your inbox.

 DON’T wait too long to apply.
 Most hiring managers have a timeline for when they’d like to extend an offer, which can be anywhere between four to twelve weeks from the time the position becomes available.
 Do the math — it means interested applicants have only a few weeks from the date the job is posted to submit their details and get in front of the decision makers at the company.
 Moreover, data show that applicants are best off submitting their resumés at the beginning of the week rather than waiting until the weekend.